 Multicast Video Transmission Via Bundle Protocol

-The Bundle Protocol provides facilities for interplanetary multicast (IMC) via the “CBHE-Compatible Bundle Multicast” mechanism, defined in the IETF draft burleigh-dtnrg-imc-00.
+The ION BP implementation provides facilities for interplanetary multicast (IMC) via the “CBHE-Compatible Bundle Multicast” mechanism, defined in the IETF draft burleigh-dtnrg-imc-00.
 This document specifies methods which allow for reliable multicast over bundles encoded with Compressed Bundle header Encoding (CBHE).
 IMC works in conjunction with reliable convergence layer adapters (such as TCP or LTP) in order to provide a high order of reliability for multicast bundles.

 In IMC, multicast networks are built as a distributed spanning tree which overlays all nodes in a given IMC domain.
 Each IMC-aware node which receives a multicast bundle must distribute it to all “kin” (parent and all children, within the spanning tree) which are interested in that specific multicast.
 If the forwarding node is also interested in the specific multicast, it must also present the node to local applications.